Renting out a property? Protect your investment and compare landlord insurance policies today.

 - your failure to maintain your rental property in good condition

 - faulty design or workmanship that you knew about

-- repairs carried out by the tenant or anyone else acting on their behalf
+- repairs carried out by the tenant

 - Malicious damage.
 Most policies will cover you for malicious damage caused to the property by your tenants and their guests, but you may have to pay an extra premium for this feature.